owulveryck/blog/content/post/cctv-inception-tensorflow.md

 The purpose of the article is to retrain the network in order to give it the ability to categorize (recognize) different kind of flowers.
 I will use exactly the same principle to recognize a class "people".

-I will (re)train the model on a spot instance on AWS (to get it cheap), and download the model to use it locally from my go code.
+I will (re)train the model on a spot instance on AWS (to get it cheap), and download the model to use it locally from a go code.

 ## Phase 1: recognizing usual people